St Decuman's Church, Watchet

 The Church of St Decuman in Watchet, Somerset, England has a 13th-century chancel with the rest of the church being from the 15th century.
 It has been designated as a Grade I listed building.

-The dedication is because Watchet is believed to be the place where Saint Decuman was killed.
+The dedication is because Watchet is believed to be the place where Saint Decuman was killed in 706.

 The church stands on a prominent site overlooking the town.
 It was restored and reseated by James Piers St Aubyn in 1886–1891, with further internal alterations being made in 1896 when the Caen stone reredos was erected.

+The church was described by Francis Carolus Eeles ("St Decuman's Church") in 1932.
+He highlighted a fine geometrical east window with original tracery dating from the end of the 13th century and the perpendicular window tracery in the south isle.
+The series of wagon roofs with rich carving are above the rood screen in the nave and south aisle.
+The organ was presented to the church in 1933 by W. Wyndham.